goauthentik/client-go/docs/Application.md

 ### NewApplication

-`func NewApplication(pk string, name string, slug string, providerObj Provider, launchUrl NullableString, metaIcon NullableString, ) *Application`
+`func NewApplication(pk string, name string, slug string, providerObj ApplicationProviderObj, launchUrl NullableString, metaIcon NullableString, ) *Application`

 NewApplication instantiates a new Application object This constructor will assign default values to properties that have it defined,